xbui1/FIT2099-OODI/Lectures/Week 8/Using Abstraction in Java.md

 - in general when in doubt make it `private`
 - only provide `getters` and `setters` if you're sure that external classes need to directly manipulate
 - if you leave the visibility modifier, your class/attribute/method will be visible within the package which is declared.

+#### The Abstract Class
+- The `abstract` class cant be instantiated
+    - may lack important components
+    - such as method bodies
+    - inherits the methods and attributes, this means that it can implement the public methods and the attributes specified by the  **base** class.